A war of traditional art vs digital art has been long waging since digital art has come into existence?

-It gives a practical experience on how different materials can be used to make amazing artwork.
+It gives a practical experience of how different materials can be used to make amazing artwork.

 3. Used For Art Therapy

-For those who don’t know what art therapy is, it is a process that uses art to explore one’s emotions, reduce anxiety, increase self-esteem, and resolve psychological conflicts.
+For those who don’t know what art therapy is, it is a process where one uses art as a medium to explore one’s emotions, reduce anxiety, increase self-esteem, and resolve psychological conflicts.

 4. Stress Buster

 Traditional art is scientifically proven to reduce stress and make you calm.